NikitaRadzkov/education-platform/topics/agile/readme.md

 ## Introduction

-This container is intended for giving you an overview of Agile methodology and introduce the most popular Agile frameworks.
+This topic is intended for giving you an overview of Agile methodology and introduce the most popular Agile frameworks.

 ## Topics